Man : Women running the money? Rarely at hedge funds | MarketScreener

 In the competition for talent, the hedge fund industry still has an edge over many other areas of finance, except, it would seem, when it comes to employing women.

+Women are in the minority across the financial industry when it comes to top jobs.
+A Reuters analysis of regulatory filings shows the proportion is especially low among British hedge funds, most of which are private and not bound by disclosure rules.

-Just seven women were hired or promoted last year as investment executives at 20 of Britain’s top private hedge funds, the lowest level in at least a decade, according to a Reuters analysis of regulatory filings.
+Just seven women were hired or promoted last year as investment executives at 20 of Britain’s top private hedge funds, the lowest level in at least a decade, the analysis found.
 They took on 82 men in that period.

 Of all the places to work in hedge funds, the investment team is the most coveted.
 Portfolio managers or traders decide where to invest client money and are traditionally the highest-paid members of staff.
 Such roles are a launch pad for star managers to set up their own firms in the future, establishing the next generation of hedge funds.